-*Using pen pals to exchange with students abroad can be motivational and fun for children learning English.
+Improve writing skills with a pen pal exchange!
+Receiving letters can be motivational and fun for children learning English.

 Children do not generally receive post, so it can be quite a thrill for them to receive good-old-fashioned letters and cards through the mail.
 Schemes can be set up with schools abroad where children always write in their non-native language.
 So Spanish children write in English and English children reply in Spanish.